 New York City Co-ops are also leading the way regarding retrofitting old buildings to be more energy efficient.
 They are responding in part to the environmental movement.
 At least as persuasive, though, is the potential savings in energy costs.
 For instance, a 20,000 dollar investment in weatherizing a 60,000 square foot apartment building will, on average, turn a profit after only five years worth of savings from reduced electrical costs.

-While retrofitting previously existing buildings makes much economic and environmental sense, the construction of new green condos is generally considered more exciting and perhaps even more critical to the long-term health of the environment.
+While retrofitting previously existing buildings makes much economical and environmental sense, the construction of new green condos is generally considered more exciting and perhaps even more critical to the long-term health of the environment.
 The integration of environmental concerns into the building design process is one of the most fundamental changes to hit the architectural world in some time.

 Green building is mainly a combination of using recycled materials in the construction process, energy conservation, and use of alternative sources for energy.